mcginty/snow/README.md

 - [ ] `fallback` modifier

 ## Crypto
-Cryptographic providers are swappable through `NoiseBuilder::with_provider()`, but by default it chooses select, artisanal pure-Rust implementations (see `Cargo.toml` for a quick overview).
+Cryptographic providers are swappable through `Builder::with_provider()`, but by default it chooses select, artisanal pure-Rust implementations (see `Cargo.toml` for a quick overview).

 ### Providers